naviisml/naviisml/README.md

 **👋 Introduction**

 Hello there!
 I'm Navi.
 I'm a full stack developer, able to make awesome websites and applications for your computer.
-I'm a student at [Coding College Amsterdam](https://www.codam.nl/) and employed as R&D Developer at Q-lite.
+I'm a student at [Coding College Amsterdam](https://www.codam.nl/) and employed as Developer at Fletcher Hotels.

 - 🔞 I'm currently 22 years old
 - 🏠 I'm living in the best city, Amsterdam!